Sytronik/sytronik.github.io/index.md

 ## Education

-- ME (Candidate) in Electrical Engineering,
+- ME (Candidate) in Electrical Engineering
   Korea Advanced institude of Science and Technology (KAIST)

 - BE in Electrical Engineering, 2018